About the Property

 There is a 3 bed/2 bath and also two 2 bedroom homes on this over 1/3 acre of ocean front property.
 Great for a family reunion.

 On sites this property has been listed for years Vacationers gave a reference and let us give out their contact info:

 March 2018 Fun, Relaxing, Safe, Our 3rd Time Rated 5* Greg & Sue

 February 2018 Clearwater Vacation Rated 5* Don & Ruth

 December 2017 Christmas Family Vacation Rated 5* Jamie Lyn

 Ocean front with birds, fish jumping, dolphin, manatee with quick access to small beach islands by canoe or kayak or boat.
-100 year old trees, palms... enjoy nature yet close to everything.
+100 year old trees, palms... enjoy this nature oasis, some call a wild life bonanza, yet close to everything.

 Why Kids Love It

 Fish from the dock, watch birds dive, watch mullet (vegetarian) fish jump, listen for dolphins, try to spot a slow moving manatee...they barely ripple the water.
 Outdoor shower to cool off.
 Get to the small beach islands in our canoe quickly...it is like having your own island.

 Take the Jolly Trolley to the beaches.
 Close to Clearwater Marine Aquarium, home to Winter and Hope, the dolphins who star in the Dolphin Tale movies.
 Some movie support people stayed with us during the filming.